Rukundo725/Twitter-Data-Analysis/README.md

 # Twitter-Data-Analysis

-### So here are the bare minimum requirement for completing this task

 1. Fork repository to your github account
 2. Create a branch called “fix_bug” to fix the bugs in the fix_clean_tweets_dataframe.py and fix_extract_dataframe.py
 3. In branch `fix_bug` copy or rename `fix_clean_tweets_dataframe.py` to `clean_tweets_dataframe.py` and `fix_extract_dataframe.py`  to `extract_dataframe.py`